 On top of this, climate change is exacerbating global inequality.
 Researchers have found that the gap between rich and poor countries is now about 25% wider than it would be without climate change.

 The consequences of climate change affect most severely those populations worldwide least responsible for it.Marlehn Thieme President of Welthungerhilfe

-Welthungerhilfe focuses on assisting people acutely affected by climate change to adapt to new conditions.
-Our programmes are designed to sustainably strengthen resilience to climate change effects by sharing knowledge on climate-adapted cultivation and harvesting methods with climate-resistance crops using high-quality seeds.
+WHH focuses on assisting people acutely affected by climate change to adapt to new conditions.
+Our programs are designed to sustainably strengthen resilience to climate change effects by sharing knowledge on climate-adapted cultivation and harvesting methods with climate-resistance crops using high-quality seeds.

-Welthungerhilfe works together with local populations, government and institutions such as universities to learn from these projects and improve strategies for the future.
-All measures are closely coordinated and implemented with local partner organisations.
+WHH works together with local populations, government, and institutions such as universities to learn from these projects and improve strategies for the future.
+All measures are closely coordinated and implemented with local partner organizations.
 Our political work also extends to lobbying governments of large industrial nations to reduce their emissions.

-As climate change represents a steadily rising threat to people suffering from hunger that demands immediate policy action, it is the focus of 2019’s Global Hunger Index.
+As climate change represents a steadily rising threat to people suffering from hunger that demands immediate policy action, it was the focus of 2019’s Global Hunger Index.

-A project in the rural areas of central Tajikistan is assisting 32,000 people to install energy-efficient ovens and stoves, to insulate their houses and to harness solar and water energy.
+A project in the rural areas of central Tajikistan is assisting 32,000 people to install energy-efficient ovens and stoves, insulate their houses, and harness solar and water energy.
 A further 80,000 indirectly benefit from this project focused on making better use of available energy sources while also preserving them for the future.